Modulus Consensus over Networks with Antagonistic Interactions and Switching Topologies: Problem Formulation and Main Results

-\begin{remark} It is common that consensus may not be achieved for cooperative-antagonistic multi-agent systems (\cite{Altafini_TAC13}).
-Instead, the author of (\cite{Altafini_TAC13}) shows that bipartite consensus can be achieved if the sign-symmetric signed graph is strongly connected and structurally balanced.
-Compared to the results given in (\cite{Altafini_TAC13}), Theorem \ref{thm1} requires no conditions on the structural balance structure of the sign graph $\mathcal{G}$.
-In other words, Theorem \ref{thm1} clearly shows that every arc, with positive or negative weight, always contributes to the convergence of the moduli of the nodes' states. \end{remark}

-For cooperative networks, it is well-known that asymptotic consensus can be achieved if the interaction graph is uniformly quasi-strongly connected, {\em e.g.,} (\cite{RenBeard05_TAC,CaoMing_SIAM08J1}).
-Note that quasi-strongly connected condition is weaker than strongly connected condition.
-Then a natural question is whether asymptotic modulus consensus can be achieved when the interaction graph is uniformly quasi-strongly connected.
-We construct the following counterexample showing that quasi-strong connectivity is not sufficient for modulus consensus even with fixed interaction graph.
+For cooperative networks, it is well-known that asymptotic consensus can be achieved if the interaction graph is uniformly quasi-strongly connected, e.g., (\cite{RenBeard05_TAC,CaoMing_SIAM08J1}).
+Note that quasi-strong connectedness is weaker than strong connectedness.
+Then, a natural question is whether asymptotic consensus in absolute values can be achieved when the interaction graph is uniformly quasi-strongly connected.
+We construct the following counterexample showing that quasi-strong connectivity is not sufficient for the consensus in absolute values even in case of a fixed graph.